derring-do/uappn7-vpuvwV/README.md

 <h2 id="b">B. Showing progress while drowning in technical debt</h2>

-I presented this to a busy, moderately technical senior director to show our team's progress and obstacles in one view.
+I presented this to a busy, moderately technical/mostly business-oriented senior director to show our team's progress and obstacles in one view.

 |   | Q1 Year 1 | Q2 Year 1 | Q3 Year 1 | Q4 Year 1 | Q1 Year 2+ |
 |:--|:----------|:----------|:----------|:----------|:----------|